 The Assumption University Core is composed of five areas of study, each of which brings perspective to a classical liberal arts education.
 Within these areas, you choose courses that best match their academic and personal interests.
 Coupled with professional preparation, the cultivation of a devotion to service and an embrace of the conversation between faith and reason, the Core ensures that you are ready to embark upon a life-long voyage of discovery and equipped to lead a life of meaning.

-Core Seminars: The Core Seminars, taken at the beginning of your college career, aid you in embracing the philosophical, literary and theological texts that form the basis of human thought while developing your reasoning, reading, writing, and speaking skills.
+Core Seminars: The Core Seminars, taken at the beginning of your university career, aid you in embracing the philosophical, literary and theological texts that form the basis of human thought while developing your reasoning, reading, writing, and speaking skills.
 Your core seminar experience lays the foundation for all programs of study.

 Person and Society: You’ll contemplate the relationship between individuals and their communities through the perspectives of history and the social sciences, gaining insight into the human condition.
 You’ll learn how history, politics, economics, psychology and sociology all play an important role in how we go about our daily lives.